 Nasturtiums are beautiful, brightly colored edible flowers that are terrific in salads, as garnishes, and stuffed with cream cheese.
 The buds and seeds can be pickled, if you desire, and young leaves are also edible.

-Nasturtium leaves contain iron, vitamin C, and have antibiotic properties as well.
-If you have two cups of these beautiful buds, you can make a delicious jelly with them, too.
+Nasturtium leaves contain iron, and vitamin C. If you have two cups of these beautiful buds, you can make delicious jelly with them, too.

 To start your nasturtium flower jelly, you’ll want to use brightly colored, fresh flowers to make your flower tea.
 The longer the tea steeps, the stronger the flavor.
 You may even want to add a few drops of hot sauce to your recipe for a spicy jelly.
 For further directions, go here.

 5) Bee Balm

 Bee Balm, also known as Wild Bergamot, is a beautiful member of the mint family that attracts pollinators to your garden.